The Ultimate K-Swap Installation Guide

 Wiring Conversion Harness

-You will have an ECU, engine loom, and interior loom in your stock wiring setup.
+You will already have an ECU, engine loom, and interior loom in your stock wiring setup for whichever chassis you decide to K-Swap.

-From the factory, the 3 of these are plugged together to send signals to each part, such as engine to dash cluster or engine to ECU.
+From the factory, the 3 of these are plugged together and work in combination to send signals to each part, such as the engine to the dash cluster or the engine to the ECU.

-Because you are now fitting a K-Series engine and ECU, you will need a harness to connect to your interior loom to make the factory gauge cluster work.
+Because you are now installing a K-Series engine and ECU, you will need a harness to connect to your interior loom so the factory gauge cluster works.

 Again like most of the specific K-Swap parts on this list, Hybrid Racing and K-Tuned have options for a completely plug-and-play setup.